pawelc/docs/toread_ml.md

-Unsupervised representation learning with deep convolutional generative adversarial networks Autoencoding beyond pixels using a learned similarity metric An information-maximization approach to blind separation and blind deconvolution Embed to control: A locally linear latent dynamics model for control from raw images Do Deep Generative Models Know What They Don't Know?
+Unsupervised representation learning with deep convolutional generative adversarial networks Autoencoding beyond pixels using a learned similarity metric An information-maximization approach to blind separation and blind deconvolution Do Deep Generative Models Know What They Don't Know?
 Vision as bayesian inference: analysis by synthesis?
-Analysis-by-synthesis by learning to invert generative black boxes Generating sentences from a continuous space
-A hierarchical latent variable encoder-decoder model for gen- erating dialogues https://rise.cs.berkeley.edu/blog/michael-i-jordan-artificial-intelligence%e2%80%8a-%e2%80%8athe-revolution-hasnt-happened-yet/ https://github.com/rasbt/deeplearning-models
+Analysis-by-synthesis by learning to invert generative black boxes A hierarchical latent variable encoder-decoder model for gen- erating dialogues https://rise.cs.berkeley.edu/blog/michael-i-jordan-artificial-intelligence%e2%80%8a-%e2%80%8athe-revolution-hasnt-happened-yet/ https://github.com/rasbt/deeplearning-models